Producing 'Candle Wick' | Breakdown

 ABOUT:

-'Candle Wick' is about an adventurous candle living inside the walls of an old house.
+The story is about an adventurous candle living inside the walls of an old house.
 When a water pipe inside his den started leaking, he found himself needing to go outside and find an item to block it.
 Being so small, every journey is a danger, even the smallest of steps, but he must risk it all when it comes to saving his home.

-SCRIPT & STORYBOARDING:
+STORYBOARDING:

 See the image below for our main 2D animatic panels.